Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: An Algorithm to Find the -Connected delta-Connected Components of the Compact Set I

 \subsection{How the Algorithm Works in an Example}

 An example of finding connected components in (a discrete subset of) $\mathbb{R}^2$ is given in Figure~\ref{fig:20230822:VisualizationCCAlgorithm}.
 Here, we consider an image of a person and a tree.
-The set $I$ consists of the center points of the pixels with width $\rho$.
+The set $I$ consists of the center points of the pixels of width $\rho$.
 Then, we execute the algorithm with $\delta=\rho\sqrt{2}$.

 The first \deltaConnected\ component is identified in row 2 to 4 of Fig.~\ref{fig:20230822:VisualizationCCAlgorithm}.
-We initiate the algorithm by picking $g_1=\C{g_1}{0}\in I$, depicted by the green pixel in the first column.
-Then, the set $\R{g_1}{0}$ is identified in transparent green and contains all pixels whose center point has at most distance $\delta$ to the point $g_1$.
-Then, set $\C{g_1}{1}$ is shown in non-transparent green in the 2nd row, 3rd column.
+We initiate the algorithm by selecting $g_1=\C{g_1}{0}\in I$, depicted by the blue pixel in the first column.
+Then, the set $\R{g_1}{0}$ is identified in transparent blue and contains all pixels whose center point has at most distance $\delta$ to the point $g_1$.
+Then, set $\C{g_1}{1}$ is shown in non-transparent blue in the 2nd row, 3rd column.
 These steps are repeated until stabilization is reached, so until $\C{g_1}{n}=\C{g_1}{n-1}$.
 The final two rows depict the identification of the second connected component in red.